CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: Background and Related Work

 The operation of an IPD can be broken down into the following three phases: \begin{enumerate} \item Power-Off Phase: In this initial phase, the device remains entirely powered off.
-It actively collects energy from the environment using an energy harvester and subsequently stores the gathered energy in a capacitor. \item Operation Phase: {\blue Once the capacitor attains sufficient voltage, the PMU provides a consistent supply to the device.
+It actively collects energy from the environment using an energy harvester and subsequently stores the gathered energy in a capacitor. \item Operation Phase: Once the capacitor attains sufficient voltage, the PMU provides a consistent supply to the device.
 This enables the MCU to execute tasks.
 The device continues in this phase until it reaches the predefined {\em power-off} threshold (returning to the power-off phase) or {\em low-voltage} threshold (moving to the standby phase discussed next) depending on the design.
 Many prior IPDs~\cite{colin2016chain,alpaca2017,Chinchilla2018} use only the power-off threshold for simplicity and operate as in Fig.~\ref{fig:charging_discharging_normal}.
-The MCU starts computation and sensing tasks when the capacitor voltage reaches a specific power-on threshold and continues until the voltage falls below the power-off threshold.
-Charging can still occur while the system runs tasks in this phase; however, as the discharging rate typically exceeds the charging rate, the capacitor voltage decreases over time.} \item Standby Phase: In this phase, energy-intensive components like the MCU, sensors, and radio units are either powered down or transitioned into sleep mode.
-Only the timekeeping ability, e.g., MCU's clock unit or external programmable RTC, remains active as it plays a crucial role in maintaining the precise time behavior of tasks~\cite{MohsenIOTJ2021,Celebi2020,Zygarde,karimi2020energy}.
-The device remains in this state until the capacitor accumulates enough charge to return to the operation phase.
-This approach can be particularly useful when the energy-harvesting rate is sporadic, as it allows the device to conserve energy and maintain the notion of time during low power availability. \end{enumerate}
+The MCU starts task execution when the capacitor voltage reaches a specific power-on threshold and continues until the voltage falls below the power-off threshold.
+Charging can still occur while the system runs tasks in this phase; however, as the discharging rate typically exceeds the charging rate, the capacitor voltage decreases over time. \item Standby Phase: In this phase, energy-intensive components like the MCU, sensors, and radio units are either powered down or transitioned into sleep mode.
+Only the timekeeping ability, e.g., MCU's clock unit or external programmable RTC, remains active to maintain the precise time behavior of tasks~\cite{MohsenIOTJ2021,Celebi2020,Zygarde,karimi2020energy}.
+The device remains in this state until the capacitor is sufficiently charged to return to the operation phase. \end{enumerate}